 Customer reviews for Aetna are well above average compared to other Medicare Supplement companies.
 Many customers remark that the website is easy to use and navigate while also offering features such as online quotes and live chatting with an expert.
 Other positive notes for Aetna include:

 - Better Business Bureau (BBB) rating of A+

 Aetna falls short based on its customer complaint index from the National Association of Insurance Commissioners (NAIC).
 The company scored a 1.57 for its Medicare Supplement product, meaning its complaint performance was much worse than the average of 1.00 across the industry.

 Is Aetna supplemental insurance good?

-A supplemental insurance plan from Aetna is a great choice for individuals that are looking for a cheap Medicare Supplement option.
+A supplemental insurance plan from Aetna is a great choice for people that are looking for a cheap Medicare Supplement option.
 The company's policies are consistently the cheapest when compared with its main competitors.

 Does Aetna pay the Medicare deductible?

-Deductible coverage will vary depending on the Medicare Supplement plan that you decide to purchase.
+Deductible coverage will vary depending on the Medicare Supplement plan that you decide to buy.
 Medicare Part A deductibles are fully covered by Plans B, D, G and N but only partly covered by other Supplement policies.